Styler: learning formatting conventions to repair Checkstyle violations

-\Styler is about learning how to repair errors related to formatting coding conventions (see \autoref{sec:background:coding-conventions}).
-For instance, consider that a developer specified that her preference on the left curly token ``\{'' in a conditional block must always be placed in a new line (as shown in \autoref{fig:preferences-a}).
-If this rule is not satisfied (e.g. such as in \autoref{fig:preferences-b}), Checkstyle triggers a formatting-related error (see \autoref{fig:checkstyle-error}).
-In order to fix this violation, a new line break should be inserted in the program before the token ``\{''.
+\Styler is about learning and repairing violations related to \textit{formatting conventions}.
+For instance, consider that a developer specified that left curly braces must always be placed at the end of lines (as shown in \autoref{fig:preferences-b}).
+If this rule is not satisfied (e.g., such as in \autoref{fig:preferences-a}), a given linter triggers a formatting-related violation: for instance, Checkstyle would output the violation presented in \autoref{fig:checkstyle-violation}, and SonarJava\footnote{\url{https://github.com/SonarSource/sonar-java}, last access: 2020-07-13} would find a violation of the rule ``An open curly brace should be located at the end of a line''\footnote{\url{https://rules.sonarsource.com/java/RSPEC-1105}, last access: 2020-07-13}.
+In order to fix this violation, the line break before the token ``\{'' must be replaced by a single space.

-In Checkstyle, there are different classes of checks: e.g. formatting, naming, and lightweight linting checks.
-In \Styler, we exclusively focus on formatting checks, such as indentation and whitespace before and after punctuation.
-We ignore Checkstyle checks that are not related to formatting, e.g. unused imports and method name.
+As mentioned in \autoref{sec:background:coding-conventions}, there are different classes of conventions, e.g., formatting and naming, and consequently different automated checks in linters.
+In \Styler, we exclusively focus on \textit{formatting checks related to non-printable characters}, such as indentation and whitespace before and after punctuation.
+Hereafter, we refer to the linter part related to these formatting checks as \textit{format checker}.

-\subsection{\Styler Workflow}
+\subsection{\Styler workflow}

-\autoref{fig:styler} shows the \Styler workflow.
-It is composed of two main components: `\Styler training' for learning how to fix formatting errors and `\Styler prediction' for actually repairing a concrete Checkstyle error. \Styler receives as input a software project, including its source code and its Checkstyle ruleset.
+\autoref{fig:styler} shows the workflow of \Styler.
+It is composed of two main components: `\Styler training' for learning how to repair formatting violations and `\Styler prediction' for repairing a real formatting violation raised by a format checker. \Styler receives as input a software project, including its source code and its format checker ruleset.

-The component `\Styler training' is responsible for learning how to repair Checkstyle errors on the given project according to its project-specific Checkstyle ruleset.
-It creates the training data by injecting Checkstyle formatting errors on source code files in the project (step A).
-Then, it translates the training data into abstract token sequences (step B) in order to train LSTM neural networks (step C).
-The learned LSTM models are eventually used to predict repairs.
+The component `\Styler training' is responsible for learning how to repair formatting violations on the given project according to the project-specific format checker ruleset.
+It creates the training data by injecting formatting violations into violation-free source code files belonging to the project (step A).
+Then, it encodes the training data into abstract token sequences (step B) in order to train LSTM neural networks (step C).
+The learned LSTM models are later used to predict repairs.